circuitdao/docs/docs/technical-manual/treasury.md

 **Any subset of Treasury coins:**

-* Surplus Auction start: keeper can select any subset of Treasury coins to prove that Treasury balance is greater than Treasury Maximum plus Surplus Auction Lot Amount.
+* Surplus Auction start: keeper can select any subset of Treasury coins to prove that Treasury balance is greater than **Treasury Maximum** plus **Surplus Auction Lot Amount**.
 For each selected Treasury coin, must specify a withdraw amount such that the sum of all withdraw amounts equals the Surplus Auction Lot Amount.

 **Whole Treasury Ring:**

-* Recharge auction start: must spent all Treasury coins to verify that Treasury balance is below Treasury Minimum.
+* Recharge auction start: must spent all Treasury coins to verify that Treasury balance is below **Treasury Minimum**.
 No funds are deposited to or withdrawn from Treasury.

 * Recharge auction win: must spend all Treasury coins to spread BYC amount raised (BYC lot amount) evenly across all Treasury coins